Electronic ticket: Train tickets

 Amtrak started offering electronic tickets on all train routes on 30 July 2012.
 These tickets can be ordered over the internet and printed (as a PDF file), printed at a Quik-Trak kiosk, or at the ticket counter at the station.
 Electronic tickets can also be held in a smart phone and shown to the conductor using an app.
 Mobile tickets are common with operators of US commuter train networks (e.g. MTA LIRR and Metro North) but they are usually only offered on the US version of the App Store and only accept US-issued credit cards as the app's payment page asks the user for the credit card's ZIP code to complete the purchase.

 Several European train operators also offer self-printable or downloadable tickets.
 Often tickets can also be delivered by SMS or MMS.
 Railway operators in other countries also issue electronic tickets.
 The national operators of Denmark and Netherlands have a nationwide system where RFID smartcards are used as train tickets.
 In the UK, the issuance of printable or mobile tickets is at the discretion of train operators and is often available for advance tickets only (i.e. valid only on a specific train).
 This is very common in Europe for local urban rail, such as rapid transit/metros.
-During the 2010:s phone apps have been increasingly popular.
+During the 2010s phone apps have been increasingly popular.
 Passengers do not have to visit a machine or a desk to buy a ticket or refill an RFID card, but can buy it in their phone.

 In India, an SMS sent by the Indian Railways, along with a valid proof of identity is considered equivalent to a ticket and also a e-ticket pdf can be downloaded from the IRCTC website or mobile app.